-VCE external assessments rules shall apply with appropriate and reasonable modifications to students who have disabilities or other impairments.
+VCAA rules shall apply with appropriate and reasonable modifications to students who have disabilities or other impairments.

-All supervisors are issued with directions for the administration of the VCE external assessments and are required to report all alleged breaches of VCAA rules to the VCAA.
+All supervisors are issued with directions for the administration of the VCE external assessments and are required to report all alleged breaches of these rules to the VCAA.
 Supervisors have the right to check any additional materials that are taken into a VCE external assessment.

-- 1. Students must not cheat or assist other students to cheat. - Students must not take any action that gives or attempts to give them or another student an unfair advantage in an external assessment. - Students must not allow, induce or assist any other person to present for an external assessment in their place. - Students must not present for an external assessment in another student's place. - Students must not present for an external assessment under the influence of alcohol or drugs. - Students must obey and observe all proper instructions or directions given by their supervisor. - Students attending an external assessment may bring only materials and equipment approved for that external assessment into the examination room. - 8.
-Students must not possess mobile phones and electronic devices that are capable of storing, receiving or transmitting information or electronic signals, such as recorded music and video players, organisers, dictionaries and computerised watches, during an external assessment. - Students detected with any device defined in Rule 8 must, upon the direction of a supervisor, surrender that device for inspection.
-Any confiscated device will be retained, pending any investigation into an alleged breach of VCAA rules.
+- 1. Students must not cheat or assist other students to cheat. - Students must not take any action that gives or attempts to give them or another student an unfair advantage in a VCE external assessment. - 3.
+Students must not allow, induce or assist any other person to present for a VCE external assessment in their place. - 4.
+Students must not present for a VCE external assessment in another student's place. - Students must not present for a VCE external assessment under the influence of alcohol or drugs. - Students must obey and observe all proper instructions or directions given by their supervisor. - Students attending a VCE external assessment may bring only materials and equipment approved for that VCE external assessment into the examination room. - Students must not possess mobile phones and electronic devices that are capable of storing, receiving or transmitting information or electronic signals, such as recorded music and video players, organisers, dictionaries and computerised watches, during a VCE external assessment.

-- 10. Students must not bring into or possess in the examination room any drinks or food except under special circumstances as approved and directed by the VCAA.
-Bottled water is permitted in the examination room under approved conditions. - Students must not communicate with any other student while the external assessment is being conducted. - Students must not cause any nuisance, annoyance or interference to any other student during an external assessment. - 13.
-Students must not remove or tear out any part of a bound reference, question/task book, question and answer book or answer book, except where permitted, for example formula sheets. - Students must not remove any response material, used or unused, from the examination room. - 15.
-Students must not begin to write or mark their paper or response material in any way, or use a calculator, until advised by a supervisor that writing may commence. - Students must raise their hand if they wish to communicate with a supervisor. - Students must not leave their place until permitted by a supervisor. - 18.
-Students will not be permitted to leave the external assessment before 30 minutes have elapsed from the start of writing time. - Students will not be permitted to leave in the last five minutes of the external assessment. - Students must cease writing when instructed to do so by a supervisor. - 21.
-Students must remain silent and seated in their place at the end of the external assessment until response materials have been collected and checked, and an announcement is made permitting students to leave the examination room. - 22.
+- Students detected with any device defined in Rule 8 must, upon the direction of a supervisor, surrender that device for inspection.
+Any confiscated device will be retained, pending any investigation into an alleged breach of VCAA rules. - 10.
+Students must not bring into or possess in the examination room any drinks or food except under special circumstances as approved and directed by the VCAA.
+Bottled water is permitted in the examination room under approved conditions. - Students must not communicate with any other student while the VCE external assessment is being conducted. - 12.
+Students must not cause any nuisance, annoyance or interference to any other student during a VCE external assessment. - 13.
+Students must not remove or tear out any part of a bound reference, question/task book, question and answer book or answer book, except where permitted, for example formula sheets. - 14.
+Students must not remove any response material, used or unused, from the examination room. - 15.
+Students must not begin to write or mark their paper or response material in any way, or use a calculator, until advised by a supervisor that writing may commence.

+- Students must raise their hand if they wish to communicate with a supervisor. - 17.
+Students must not leave their place until permitted by a supervisor. - Students will not be permitted to leave the VCE external assessment before 30 minutes have elapsed from the start of writing time. - Students will not be permitted to leave in the last five minutes of the VCE external assessment. - 20.
+Students must cease writing when instructed to do so by a supervisor. - 21.
+Students must remain silent and seated in their place at the end of the VCE external assessment until response materials have been collected and checked, and an announcement is made permitting students to leave the examination room. - 22.
 Students must not communicate with an assessor, before, during or after a VCE external assessment, except when communication is necessary for the conduct of the assessment.